gowizzard/dotfiles/README.md

 ## Installation

-To install the configurations, you can run the following command in the terminal.
+To install the configurations, you can run the following command in the terminal, maybe you need to install `make` first.

 > [!WARNING]
 > This will overwrite your existing configurations, so make sure to back up your files before running this command.